milankl/Sherlogs.jl/README.md

 julia> @btime L96(Sherlog64,N=100000);
   1.184 s (200021 allocations: 97.66 MiB)
 ```
-which depend on the number system used for binning
+which depends on the number system used for binning
 ```julia
 julia> using SoftPosit
 julia> @btime L96(Sherlog64{Posit16},N=100000);